-The conclusions listed in the section above validate that the structural assessment methodologies proposed in Chapters 6 and 7 can be used to gain an accurate portrayal of the inplace integrity of structural elements in the San Antonio Y. Therefore, it is proposed that these methodologies be used by TxDOT to check structural elements in the San Antonio Y which are thought to be under distress.
-When implementing the load testing methodology it is recommended to use the AASHTO LRFR for more detailed guidance.
-The methodologies in conjunction with in-situ monitoring can be used to evaluate the current and future reserve capacities of critical elements.
-By implementing the methodologies proposed, TxDOT engineers can continuously evaluate the current and future integrity of structural elements in the San Antonio Y. These methodologies will need to be continuously updated as further information on the effects of ASR and DEF becomes available.
+The conclusions listed in the section above validate that the structural assessment methodology proposed in Chapter 6 can be used to gain an accurate portrayal of the in-place integrity of structural elements in the San Antonio Y. Therefore, it is proposed that this methodology be used by TxDOT to check structural elements in the San Antonio Y which are thought to be under distress.
+The methodology in conjunction with in-situ monitoring can be used to evaluate the current and future reserve capacities of critical elements.
+By implementing the methodology proposed, TxDOT engineers can continuously evaluate the current and future integrity of structural elements in the San Antonio Y. This methodology will need to be continuously updated as further information on the effects of ASR and DEF becomes available.

-8.4 RECOMMENDATIONS FOR FUTURE RESEARCH
+7.4 RECOMMENDATIONS FOR FUTURE RESEARCH